-Although Manama was previously restricted to the Manama Souq and the Manama Fort, the city has now grown to include many new suburban projects and old surrounding villages, flooded with city growth.
+Although Manama was previously restricted to the Manama Souq and the Manama Fort, the city has now grown to include many new suburban projects and old surrounding villages, which are flooded with city growth.

 Manama is open and tolerant of other cultures and often attracts large numbers of foreign visitors each year.

-Manama, as in the rest of the cities in Bahrain, is predominantly Muslim, with more than 80% of the city’s population practising Islam.
+Manama, like the rest of the cities in Bahrain, is predominantly Muslim, with more than 80% of the city’s population practicing Islam.

 Manama has a large expatriate community, with more than a third of the city’s population of non-citizens.
 This gives a universal touch to Manama.

-Some of the main attractions in Manama are the islands of Aldar, and Paradise is lost from Dilmun Aquatic, Bahrain National Museum, Wahoo Water Park, Bahrain Fort, Bahrain City Centre, Al Fateh Mosque, Bahrain International Circuit, In Bahrain, the Pearl Diving Museum and the House of the Qur’an.
+Some of the main attractions in Manama are the islands of Aldar, and the Lost Paradise of Dilmun Aquatic, Bahrain National Museum, Wahoo Water Park, Bahrain Fort, Bahrain City Centre, Al Fateh Mosque, Bahrain International Circuit, the Pearl Diving Museum and the House of the Qur’an.

 Bab Al Bahrain is located directly in the heart of the city, it serves as a historic landmark for the city.
-As for the exotic historical monuments of Manama, there is a sweater, sovereign house, Al Khamis Mosque and Fadel House, among the landmarks.
+As for the historical monuments of Manama, Al Khamis Mosque, and Fadel House are among the most famous landmarks.

-Royal Golf Club is a popular place for golf players to gather and enjoy the sport.
+Royal Golf Club is a popular place for golf players to gather and enjoy the sport in Riffa.
 West Riffa is often a residential area where senior government officials and most members of the royal family live.
 The famous clock tower is located in Riffa in the centre of Riffa west.

 Muharraq is one of the largest cities in Bahrain and considered the third-largest city.
 It was the capital of the country until 1932 when Manama replaced Muharraq.

-The city is an important religious centre in the country, is located on the island of Muharraq.
+The city is an important religious center in the country, it is located on the island of Muharraq.
 The island also hosts Bahrain International Airport.

-Muharraq has the most successful football club in the country, Al Muharraq and it is famous for its Souq, traditional music and arts.
+Muharraq has the most successful football club in the country, Al Muharraq.
+It is also famous for its Souq, traditional music and arts.

 Amwaj Islands are man-made with beaches, hotels and large buildings in Muharraq.
 The other items you shop for are beautiful handicrafts, where you can choose some good purchases.

 Hammad is located in the central part of Bahrain.
-Was established in 1984 by the government to provide accommodation for those who can not live in the other exorbitant parts of the country.
+It was established in 1984 by the government to provide accommodation for those who cannot live in the other exorbitant parts of the country.